Planning Guides

-This guide distills proven practices from the Empire Building Challenge and other leading retrofit efforts.
+This guide distills proven practices from NYSERDA’s Empire Building Challenge and the Guide to Strategic Decarbonization Planning, a resource developed collaboratively by ASHRAE, U.S. Green Building Council, and NYSERDA.
 It offers a flexible set of strategies that can be tailored to your building, team, and timeline—whether the work is led internally or supported by consultants.

 Examine Current Conditions

 A successful decarbonization plan starts with context.
-Take the time to deeply understand your building—not just how it operates today, but the lease terms, policy environment, and timing factors that will shape what’s possible tomorrow.
-A traditional energy audit is a good start, but Strategic Decarbonization Planning (SDP) often requires deeper, broader insight.
-This foundation helps ensure your strategy is grounded, aligned, and ready for action.
+Take the time to thoroughly understand your building—not just how it operates today, but the lease terms, policy environment, and timing factors that will shape what’s possible tomorrow.
+A traditional energy audit is a good start, but Strategic Decarbonization Planning (SDP) often requires deeper, broader exploration.
+This foundation helps ensure your strategy is grounded, aligned, and actionable.

 Document Existing Conditions

-Before planning retrofits, it’s essential to understand how your building operates today—through a decarbonization lens.
-Go beyond baseline energy use to include:
+Before planning retrofits, it’s essential to understand how your building operates today.
+Reach beyond measurement of baseline energy use to also include:

-• Electrical infrastructure: Assess riser capacity, switchgear limits, and space for upgrades.
-Anticipate constraints and potential utility-side costs like Excess Distribution Facility (EDF) charges or Contributions in Aid of Construction (CIAC).
+- Electrical infrastructure: Assess riser capacity, switchgear limits, and space for upgrades.
+Anticipate constraints and potential utility-side costs.

 Establish an Events Calendar